alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 1. Register the credentials that were provided to you by Biz Courier.

 Then you can set up your shipping options in _WooCommerce Settings > Shipping > Biz Courier Shipping_.

-## Getting Started

-Read on below to get started with Biz Courier & Logistics for WooCommerce.

-### Requirements

-Recommended requirements for this plugin are PHP 8.0+ (with `soap` extension enabled), WordPress 5.7+, WooCommerce 5.2+.

-_Biz Courier & Logistics for WooCommerce has not been tested with prior versions of PHP, WordPress or WooCommerce._

 ### Upgrade